 ❓ Frequently Asked Questions

 To make kimbap at home, lay a sheet of seaweed on a bamboo mat.
-Add a layer of seasoned rice, then place vegetables, egg, and meat in the center.
+Add a layer of seasoned rice, then place vegetables, egg, and meat in the center, in a straight line.
 Roll it tightly and slice it into bite-sized pieces.

 Kimbap and sushi differ mainly in their seasoning and fillings.
-Kimbap is seasoned with sesame oil and salt, while sushi rice is seasoned with vinegar and sugar.
-The fillings in kimbap are often cooked, whereas sushi might include raw fish.
+Kimbap is seasoned with sesame oil and salt, while sushi rice is seasoned with vinegar and sugar, and the fillings in kimbap are almost always cooked, whereas sushi might include raw fish.

 Comments